lordachoo/TaskTrackPro/memory-bank/progress.md

 - ✅ URL-type custom fields display as clickable links
 - ✅ Task archiving and restoration
 - ✅ Board archiving and restoration
+- ✅ Admin users can see all archived boards, regardless of owner

 ### User Interface
 - ✅ Dashboard view showing all boards